 Raised wooden walkways lead through the bush to DumaTau's ten tented rooms, which are spread out along the river on each side of the main area.
 To the front, overlooking the water's edge, each has a large raised veranda with comfortable rattan chairs.
 The tents are substantial, constructed on wooden decks beneath a canvas roof, with mesh walls that allow guests to enjoy the surrounding landscape.
 At night, the room attendants roll down the canvas tent flaps for privacy and to keep out any chilly breezes.
 Two of the rooms are designed for families, but as they consist of two separate tents joined by an open deck, children under 12 must share a room with an adult.

 Each tented room at Duma Tau is entered through a wooden door secured with a latch, to reveal large double or twin beds surrounded by a mosquito net, and with a fan overhead.
 On either side are reading lights set on square leather-trimmed luggage trunks.
-The rooms follow a similar colour palette to the main area, with whitewashed wooden floors, brown striped floor rugs, and natural-coloured furnishings.
+The rooms follow a similar soft colour palette to the main area, with whitewashed wooden floors, brown striped floor rugs, and natural-coloured furnishings.
 In one corner is a desk with an assortment of stationery, power plugs and reference books, as well as a floor-standing fan; in another, an ottoman chair takes pride of place beside a small table.
 Tea- and coffee-making facilities and filtered drinking water are also provided.

-Behind the bed is a luggage rack, a long mirror and a wardrobe that houses a digital safe, emergency horn, blankets, bug spray and two cotton dressing gowns.
+Behind the bed is a luggage rack, a long mirror and a wardrobe that houses a digital safe, emergency radio, blankets, bug spray and two cotton dressing gowns.
 A curtain divider separates the bedroom from the en-suite bathroom, where his-and-hers copper basins are set on a wooden washstand overlooking the river.
-Both the flush toilet and rain-head shower are enclosed in separate wood-panelled cubicles.
+Both the flush toilet and rain-head shower are enclosed in separate cubicles.

 The focus of activities at DumaTau is on 4WD day and night game drives.
 This safari camp also offers boat trips (often taken as a sunset cruise in the afternoon), occasional short walks, and fishing (except in the closed season, in January and February).
 The camp is backed by forest, with open floodplains to the west and the Savuti Channel to the south – allowing guests to explore a variety of habitats.
-DumaTau means 'roar of the lion' in Setswana, and there are good opportunities to see these magnificent cats here.

 Although DumaTau is one of Botswana's better areas for seeing wildlife year round, safaris here are traditionally best in the dry season – from June to October – as wildlife movements in the Linyanti region are quite seasonal.
 When the rain stops and the standing pools dry up, animals increasingly migrate to permanent waters like this.
 This is especially true for elephants and buffalo, but also for many species of antelope and plains game.

 It's worth noting that DumaTau is one of four safari camps that operate within the Linyanti Concession, and often share sightings.
 In order to minimise the stress on the animals, and to maintain a good clear view for guests, Wilderness Safaris operate a strict policy of a maximum of three vehicles per sighting.
 Guides keep in close contact with each other via radio and operate a standby system whereby vehicles take turns at any given sighting.
 This can be frustrating, particularly when you have to pull away to let another vehicle in, but it does mean that sightings retain a degree of exclusivity.

-Our viewWe recommend a safari at Botswana’s DumaTau for great game viewing between about June and October.
-It's a stylish camp and there's a good population of predators here, plus plenty of elephants, buffalo and other game.
-If you visit towards the end of this peak season or outside of it, then expect a stunning environment, but you'll have to work harder for good game sightings, as the density of animals in the camp's immediate vicinity will be lower.
+DumaTau is a stylish camp with excellent service and a very friendly team including some super guides.
+We recommend a safari here between about June and October when game viewing is at its best.
+There's a good population of predators in the area, plus plenty of elephants, buffalo and other game.
+If you visit towards the end of this peak season or outside of it, you can expect a stunning environment, but you'll have to work harder for good game sightings, as the density of animals in the camp's immediate vicinity will be lower.

-Ideal length of stay: You'll need a minimum of two nights at DumaTau, but three nights would be better to experience the area properly – and four would be fine if you’re aiming for a fairly leisurely safari.
+- You'll need a minimum of two nights at DumaTau, but three nights would be better to experience the area properly – and four would be fine if you’re aiming for a fairly leisurely safari.

 Food & drink